reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

   id 'com.gorylenko.gradle-git-properties' version '2.4.0'
 }
 ```
 Let's build the Gradle project now.
 We can see `build/resources/main/git.properties` file is created.
-And, the actuator `/info` endpoint will display the same data:
+And, the actuator `info` endpoint will display the same data:
 ```json
 {
   "git": {